openshift/jenkins-plugin/README.md

 ####  "Delete OpenShift Resource(s) by Key"

-The step name is "openShiftDeleteResourceByKey".
+The step name is "openshiftDeleteResourceByKey".
 Mandatory parameters are:

 a)  "types":  The type(s) of OpenShift resource(s) to delete.
 Provide a comma-separated list.